 If there are sufficient assets in the estate of the conservatee, and if it can be shown that a proposed conservator brought a petition in good faith, the judge might approve reimbursing the proposed conservator for his or her legal costs.
 However, it is not guaranteed that the judge will approve a request for reimbursement.
 Even if the request is granted, the judge may rule he or she believes that the legal fees were excessive and only grant reimbursement of a portion of what is being requested.
 In most cases, the attorney will not reimburse the difference between what was billed and what the judge approved for reimbursement.

 Conservatorship proceedings can be emotionally and financially exhausting.
 If you are concerned about a loved one in need of a conservatorship, and you believe the petition will be contested, our conservatorship attorneys can help.
 We can also assist you if you wish to oppose a conservatorship petition brought by someone else.
-The key to prevailing in any conservatorship proceeding in Riverside or San Bernardino County is to have an experienced conservatorship attorney on your side.
-To learn more about how we can help you, contact attorney Dennis M. Sandoval online or call our office at 951-888-1460 to schedule a consultation.
+The key to prevailing in any conservatorship proceeding in Southern California is to have an experienced conservatorship attorney on your side.